lightningWhite/WeatherStation/readme.md

 automatically mounted on boot.
 It will also configure the Pi to automatically connect to a network named `Weather` if present.
 This can be helpful if you want to connect to the Pi wirelessly using a mobile hotspot.
 The script will also configure the Pi to use the Real Time Clock for time.
+The script will also install and configure Grafana to start up when the pi boots, and it sets up and configures an InfluxDB database.
 This script must be run as root and the Pi must be restarted for the changes to take effect:

 ``` bash
 sudo ./install.sh